 What was middle school like for you?

 You have experience leading learning experiences both online and in person.
-What do you like about teaching in a virtual environment?
+What do you like about the virtual environment?

 I love teaching online because learners are able to set up and respond to their learning environment in ways that make them most comfortable.
-They can wear what they want, have their camera on or off, and communicate via chat instead of audio, if they prefer.
+They can wear what they want, turn their camera off if they need a moment, and communicate via chat instead of audio, if they prefer.
 There are also far fewer distractions (like fire drills!) and I love that learners can go at their own pace.

 What do you love to learn about?
 Or, what’s something new you learned recently?